-Although most people point to the introduction of endovenous surgery as being the major turning point, all of the new advances actually stem from the development of venous duplex ultrasonography in the mid 1980s and early 1990s.
-It was only because this noninvasive imaging modality that allowed us to see venous fuction in real time became widely available that our understanding of venous disease leapt forward.
+Although most people point to the introduction of endovenous surgery as being the major turning point, all of the new advances actually stem from the development of venous duplex ultrasonography in the mid-1980s and early 1990s.
+It was only because this noninvasive imaging modality that allowed us to see the venous function in real-time became widely available that our understanding of venous disease leapt forward.

 The ability to identify venous reflux, different reflux patterns, the differences between passive (diastolic) reflux that everyone understands and active (systolic) reflux that many doctors struggle with, and the size of target veins, has shaped many of the new approaches to varicose veins treatment.
 Moreover, the identification of venous reflux in leg varicose veins arising from pelvic veins has revolutionised the concept that varicose veins can be thought of as a problem isolated to the lower limb.

 However, to think that everyone has reached the same conclusions from the advent of venous duplex ultrasound would be wrong.
 Whereas some have used the technique to improve understanding and hence results, most doctors just use it to identify which truncal vein they are going to treat, ignoring complex patterns, perforators or pelvic venous reflux.
 It is not surprising that randomised trials of different treatment modalities are not conclusive, if they only concentrate on treating incompetent truncal veins and ignore the other causes of varicose veins.